Tag: Programmable Finance

 The Vacuum of Oversight

-As U.S. regulators shift from enforcement to “clarity,” a vacuum opens — and into that void, financiers pour narrative.
-Autocratic regimes, resource-poor states, and story-driven investors are tokenizing what cannot truly be owned: identity, allegiance, and cultural capital.
+As U.S. regulators shift from enforcement to “clarity,” a vacuum has opened — and financiers are filling it with narrative.
+Autocratic regimes, resource‑poor states, and story‑driven investors are tokenizing what cannot truly be owned: identity, allegiance, and cultural capital.

 From Infrastructure to Abstraction

-The dot-com era built tangible infrastructure: cables, servers, and software that endure.
+The dot‑com era built tangible infrastructure: cables, servers, and software that still endure.
 Today’s crypto ventures build belief.
-They tokenize feeling, monetize meaning, and label it innovation.
-Loyalty becomes liquidity; fandom becomes fungible.
+They tokenize feeling, monetize meaning, and call it innovation.

 The Mirage of Brera’s Pivot